 children who go missing are not reported missing to the police

 Missing from home video

-The Government heard our call.
-They've now introduced Return Home Interviews, offered to every returning child or young person within 72 hours.
+The Government have now introduced Return Home Interviews, offered to every returning child or young person within 72 hours.
 Now we can understand their reasons for running away and can help to stop it from happening again.

 How many people missing children have we helped?

 Return Home Interviews have been completed nationally in the UK since their introduction

 young people have accessed our Missing from Home services since we started providing them